ivofernandes/stock_market_data/README.md

 Calculate buy and hold CAGR, Drawdown and MAR based on just a symbol Add indicators to YahooFinanceCandleData indicators map, indicators supported: SMA, EMA, RSI

+This package works as a base for the functionality logic of turing deal.

 ## Getting started